ahkimn/6835-Project-Fiends/README.md

 https://www.dropbox.com/sh/y7ip34b92y8yzru/AAARZCA63v2hk80DA-LTsSLAa?dl=0

-NOTE: these files are large (around 2GB for each sequence) We have saved the output contour overlay for the *stonks* sequence in the *contours* folder.
+NOTE: these files are large (around 2GB for each sequence)
+* We have saved the output contour overlay for the *stonks* sequence in the *contours* folder.
+* Deprecated folder contours older sequences that no longer work with the Python code.
+As these were used for some of the presentations, we have kept them here for historical reasons.

 ## Finger Position Tracking